Tenoywil/CaribEX/CONTRIBUTING.md

-# Contributing to CaribX
+# Contributing to CaribEX

-Thank you for your interest in contributing to CaribX!
+Thank you for your interest in contributing to CaribEX!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct